Stylish compact crossover with knockout finance offers

 Bigger dimensions means more space inside

-The Arona measures 79mm longer and 99mm higher than the Ibiza, giving it a more SUV-like feel from behind the wheel.
+The Arona measures 79mm longer and 99mm taller than the Ibiza, giving it a more SUV-like feel from behind the wheel.
 Drivers will benefit from easy access to the front and rear seats, plus a raised-up, commanding driving position (the driver’s seat has been raised by 52mm over the Ibiza) offering a greater view of the road.

 Boot space also improves on the Ibiza’s 355 litres, the Arona coming in at 400 litres with the rear seats in place.
 That’s 36 litres more than the Nissan Juke, one of the original style-led compact crossovers.